Turner Hahn and Frank Morales Are Back

 The blue shirt underneath my sport coat was damp.
 And the day was just beginning.
 By time nine o’clock rolled around I would have to change shirts and ditch the coat.
 By the time we finished our initial investigation I’d be nothing more than a piece of melted cheese dip.
 Already I could feel the heat radiating off the car beside me.
 The small Caddy, black as coal, was going to turn into a boiler in about an hour.
-There’s nothing like a black car and leather seats which can absorb heat and magnify it tenfold.
+There’s nothing like a black car and leather seats that can absorb heat and magnify it tenfold.
 Throw a dead body into the car, add in about three tons of humidity, and you can imagine the rest.

 But that wasn’t the problem.

 As I walked around the driver’s side of the black Cadillac CTS-V my eyes kept glancing at the front windshield.
 Punched through the glass, about six inches above the upper rim of the steering wheel, was a bullet hole.
 Striation lines radiated from the hole outward across the glass but the windshield itself was intact.
 A quick glance at the back window had the bullet’s exit point.
 About half the window was gone.
 The remaining glass was coated in blood and brain matter.